Zendaya: 2017–2021: Mature roles and stardom

-In September 2018, Zendaya voiced the yeti Meechee in Warner Bros.' animated film Smallfoot, which was met with positive reviews from critics.
-In 2019, Zendaya began starring in the HBO drama series Euphoria, an adaptation of the Israeli show of the same name, playing Rue, a seventeen-year-old drug addict who is also the series narrator.
-The show premiered on June 16, 2019, to generally favorable reception.
-A Guardian writer said that "Zendaya is reinvented as the self-destructive, self-loathing Rue, in what is a truly astonishing, mesmerising performance, upending every expectation of what she could do"; Doreen St. Félix, writing in The New Yorker, echoed this, stating that "it becomes difficult, and then absolutely silly, to recall the pink outlines of her early career on the Disney Channel, so grandly does she inhabit this dark new role".
+In September 2018, Zendaya voiced the yeti Meechee in the Warner Animation Group film Smallfoot, which received positive reviews from critics.
+In 2019, she began starring in the HBO drama series Euphoria, an adaptation of the Israeli show Euphoria.
+She plays Rue Bennett, a 17-year-old drug addict who also narrates the series.
+Rebecca Nicholson of The Guardian said Zendaya defied expectations about her acting abilities by giving a "truly astonishing, mesmerising performance" as the "self-destructive, self-loathing Rue".
+Doreen St. Félix of The New Yorker wrote that "it becomes difficult, and then absolutely silly, to recall the pink outlines of her early career on the Disney Channel, so grandly does she inhabit this dark new role".

-Zendaya reprised her role as Michelle in Spider-Man: Far From Home (2019).
-Critic Christy Lemire described her portrayal as "darkly alluring" and praised her "humorous, deadpan charm", and Todd McCarthy, in The Hollywood Reporter, lauded her for being "appealing as well as funny".
+The same year, she reprised her role as MJ in Spider-Man: Far From Home.
+Critic Christy Lemire called her performance "darkly alluring" and praised her "humorous, deadpan charm", while Todd McCarthy of The Hollywood Reporter described her as "appealing" and funny.
 The film grossed over $1.1 billion worldwide, ranking as the fourth highest-grossing release of 2019.
-At the 72nd Primetime Emmy Awards in 2020, Zendaya won the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series, becoming the youngest recipient of the award at 24.
-In 2021, Zendaya starred in and produced Sam Levinson's Malcolm & Marie, filmed during the early months of the COVID-19 pandemic under strict safety protocols and with a minimal crew.
-The film received mixed reviews, though Richard Brody described her as "the movie's only redeeming quality".
+In 2020, Zendaya won the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series for her performance in Euphoria, becoming the youngest recipient of the award at 24 years old.
+In 2021, she starred in and produced Sam Levinson's Malcolm & Marie, filmed during the early months of the COVID-19 pandemic under strict safety protocols and with a minimal crew.
+The film received mixed reviews, with Richard Brody of The New Yorker calling Zendaya "the movie's only redeeming quality".

 Zendaya next voiced Lola Bunny in Space Jam: A New Legacy (2021).
 She accepted the role after Ryan Coogler approached her, citing both her admiration for him and her fondness for the original 1996 film.
-Having grown up with the first Space Jam, Zendaya drew inspiration from her family's love of basketball for her performance.
-She then portrayed Chani in Denis Villeneuve's science fiction epic Dune, the first installment of a two-part adaptation of the 1965 novel.
-Critic Glenn Kenny described her performance as "better than apt", while Brian Lowry, writing for CNN, said that her screen time was largely limited to "gauzy images" in the protagonist's visions.
-Zendaya then reprised her role as Michelle in Spider-Man: No Way Home, with Brian Tallerico, writing for Roger Ebert's website, praising her chemistry with Tom Holland and her handling of the character's "emotional final beats".
+She also drew inspiration from her family's love of basketball for her performance.
+The same year, she portrayed Chani in Denis Villeneuve's science fiction epic Dune, the first installment of a two-part adaptation of the 1965 novel.
+Glenn Kenny of RogerEbert.com called her performance "better than apt".
+Zendaya then reprised her role as MJ in Spider-Man: No Way Home; critic Brian Tallerico praised her chemistry with Tom Holland and her handling of MJ's "emotional final beats".